discord-net/Discord.Net/docs/guides/entities/glossary.md

 * An **Autocomplete Interaction** ([IAutocompleteinteraction]) is an interaction that has been automatically completed.
 * An **Interaction** ([IDiscordInteraction]) is any of the above.

-[ISlashCommandInteraction] xref: Discord.ISlashCommandInteraction
+[ISlashCommandInteraction]: xref: Discord.ISlashCommandInteraction
-[IMessageCommandInteraction] xref: Discord.IMessageCommandInteraction
+[IMessageCommandInteraction]: xref: Discord.IMessageCommandInteraction
-[IUserCommandInteraction] xref: Discord.IUserCommandInteraction
+[IUserCommandInteraction]: xref: Discord.IUserCommandInteraction
-[IApplicationCommandInteraction] xref: Discord.IApplicationCommandInteraction
+[IApplicationCommandInteraction]: xref: Discord.IApplicationCommandInteraction
-[IMessageComponent] xref: Discord.IMessageComponent
+[IMessageComponent]: xref: Discord.IMessageComponent
-[IAutocompleteinteraction] xref: Discord.IAutocompleteInteraction
+[IAutocompleteinteraction]: xref: Discord.IAutocompleteInteraction
-[IDiscordInteraction] xref: Discord.IDiscordInteraction
+[IDiscordInteraction]: xref: Discord.IDiscordInteraction

 ## Other types: